ITP-xStory/p5js-shaders/docs/examples/bodypix.md

 # Bodypix Feedback Loop
 #### This example use bodypix to remove the background from the webcam video, and passes it to the shader as a texture, which creates a feedback loop from the video frames.
+Potential Epilepsy Warning
+This example currently crashes after 30 seconds.
+Will update when fixed.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe